neicnordic/serverless-workshop/exercise/README.md

 Asynchronous function calls are preferrable for tasks where you can defer the execution until a later time, or you don't need the result on the client.

 Let's create a function called `long-task` with its`fprocess` (function process) to `sleep 10`.
 Setting this variable with the function you want to run for each request.
+Be careful when choosing the `exec_timeout` - the maximum duration a function can run before being terminated, as you might see it terminate without returning a message.

 After deploying it successfully, invoke it 5 times synchronously by running:

 ```
 echo -n "" | faas invoke long-task